Ryder Cup 2018 - Team Europe Overview

 Among those left disappointed were Thomas Pieters and Rafa Cabrera-Bello, two players in much better form than the veteran picks, and who both have decent Ryder Cup experience.
 The Americans may be the pre-tournament favourites to win, and will certainly look attractive to anyone wanting to bet on the Ryder Cup, but should they triumph plenty will still return to Bjørn’s picks and wonder if he made the right call.

-For the latest Ryder Cup betting odds, head over to Bet UK's online sportsbook.
+For the latest Ryder Cup betting odds, head over to Bet UK's online betting.
 As well as our standard golf betting markets, we also have a number of Bet UK Boosts for the 2018 Ryder Cup.
 Amongst our boosts are some of the Ryder Cup betting tips from our resident golf expert, Luke Tredget.
 Bet UK will be keeping up with the latest Ryder Cup news ahead of the weekend's action.

 *All odds from Bet UK’s online sportsbook correct at the time of writing.